MathiasPechinger/plantgeek/readme.md

 python app.py
 ```

+#### Connectivity Issues with Zigbee Sockets

+If you are living in a city your tranmission channel might be full.
+You can change it on plantgeek:8080

 #### Other Platforms
 If you are using a platform with less than 4GB of RAM, consider increasing the swap.
 The system should run on older versions of Raspberry Pi or even a Pi Zero 2W, although the installation may take longer and is not thoroughly tested.